abisummers/abisummers.github.io/src/content/guide/montmartre.md

 Entrance to this museum costs 15€ (full price, adult).
 I would recommend giving yourself at least 1 hour 30 to enjoy the museum, there's a lot of really interesting history to read about.
 Almost everything in the permanent collection has English translations.
 The main text of the temporary exhibition is translated, but some of the quotes on the walls were only in French.
 I spent 2 hours here between the permanent collection & the temporary exhibit, _Jacques Prévert, le rêveur d’images_.

+<a name="place-du-tertre"></a>

+### Place du Tertre

+At Place du Tertre you get to see the artist's work.
+But it's so much more than just that!

+Place du Tertre is where the heart of the abbey de Montmartre once lay.
+It opened to the public in 1635 as Montmartre village central square.
+This square was the centre of the Commune de Montmartre from 1790 until 1860 when it became part of Paris.
+The main businesses of the commune were wine making, stone quarries and gypsum mines.

+From the end of the 18th century, this is where a lot of the artists would come.
+The artists today, remind us of the hotspot that it was for artists at the end of the 19th and beginning of 20th century.

+As with a lot of Paris, I think looking up is important.
+There's often plaques about the people that lived there, and the events that happened.
+In 1898, an oil car driven by Louis Renault reached Place du Tertre, marking the departure of the French car industry.
+Renault are one of the best known car brands now.

+Personally, I wouldn't recommend and of the restaurants directly on this square because I think you can get better value for your money.
+There's one restaurant that claims to be where the word _bistro_ comes from, they have a plaque up - however it's not 100% certain that this is the origin.

+It's a 5 minute to out next stop.

 <a name="parc-de-la-turlure"></a>

 ### Parc de la Turlure

+This is a quick stop on the self guided tour, and a photo opportunity!

-Otherwise known as _Parc Marcel Bleustein Blanchet dit Parc de la Turlure_, is is a park just behind the sacre Cœur.
+Parc de la Turlure otherwise known as _Parc Marcel Bleustein Blanchet dit Parc de la Turlure_, is is a park just behind the sacre Cœur.
 You'd think everyone would come here to enjoy the views of the Sacre cœur, but surprisingly few people know about it!

 Until 2004 it was just called Parc de la Turlure, with the name being in reference to the old Turlure mill that was previously here.
 In 2004 the name was changed to Parc Marcel Bleustein Blanchet dit Parc de la Turlure to pays tribute to Marcel Bleustein-Blanchet, a french resistance fighter and founder of a advertising group.

+And now, we're heading towards the end of the self guided tour.

 <a name="sacre-coeur"></a>

 ### Sacre Cœur

+The final stop on the self guided tour!
+Take a moment to appreicate both the view of Paris _and_ the Sacre Cœur.

 Sacre Cœur or _sacred heart_ is a Catholic church dedicated to the sacred heart of Jesus.
 It's located at the top of the butte of Montmartre (butte here meaning that it's an isolated hill with steep sides and a relatively flat top).
 It's a very notable landmark over Paris because it's significantly higher than the surroundings.
 The white of the church really stands out.